Art Statement of Intent for CMS

 • To create a sculptural drawing using 3D drawing techniques

-Students experiment with a wide range of materials, culminating in a 2D outcome.
-Artwork based upon the work of MC Escher and Rene Magritte.
+Students experiment with a wide range of materials, culminating in a 2D outcome inspired by artwork by Gustav Klimt

 Key components –